Pinched nerve therapy

 Alternative treatments for a pinched nerve

 Alternative therapies are also available for treating pinched nerves.
-Every patient responds to treatment differently, but many have experienced relief from acupuncture, chiropractics, massage therapy and exercise programs such as yoga and Pilates.
+Every patient responds to treatment differently, but many have experienced relief from acupuncture, chiropractic care, massage therapy and exercise programs such as yoga and Pilates.

-You may find that these remedies are most effective when combined with conservative treatments.
-Always discuss these options with your primary care physician or back specialist to minimize the risk for side effects and/or injury.
+You may find that these remedies are most effective when combined with your conventional conservative treatments.
+Always discuss these options with your primary care physician or back specialist to minimize the risk for side effects or injury.

 Minimally invasive surgery for a pinched nerve

-If the above methods of pinched nerve therapy fail to reduce your symptoms, one of the minimally invasive procedures performed at Laser Spine Institute may help provide relief.
+If the above methods of pinched nerve therapy are unable to reduce your symptoms, one of the minimally invasive procedures performed at Laser Spine Institute may help provide relief.
 We offer several types of minimally invasive decompression and stabilization procedures aimed to relieve the pinched nerve at the root of its cause.
 For example, if a herniated disc is causing your pinched nerve, our surgeons can remove the damaged portion of the disc to relieve pressure on the nerve.
-Or, the surgeons can remove the herniated disc altogether and replace it with an artificial disc and bone grafts.
+In more severe cases, we may recommend a minimally invasive stabilization procedure that is an alternative to traditional open spinal fusion.